-Not only is the O'Neill the leading developmental American theater organization, it also is a leader in hosting exciting, one-of-a-kind special events that bring together supporters of the O'Neill locally and nationally.
-Proceeds from these events go directly towards keeping all O'Neill programming alive.
-Our special events give us the opportunity to give back an evening of entertainment; or a day on one of the most pristine golf courses in the country; or a casual alumni reunion to our many friends who are part of our O’Neill family.
+The O'Neill is a leading American developmental theater, hosting one-of-a-kind special events that bring together supporters of the O'Neill locally and nationally.
+These exclusive events are an opportunity to give back an evening of entertainment; a day on one of the most pristine golf courses in the country; or a night under the stars in the Sunken Garden for O’Neill friends and family.

 The Annual Eugene O’Neill Theater Center Summer Gala is one of the region’s largest events each summer.
 More than 250 guests mingle in the O’Neill’s pristine Sunken Garden overlooking Long Island Sound while enjoying great food & drinks, bidding on one-of-a-kind silent auction items, and experiencing entertainment only the O’Neill can bring to the stage.